Improving the website usability & uX of campus-wide university report

 Users find it hard to interpret themeaning of our data visualization and not getting the point.
 The chart and the title often has indirect relationships.

-These issues emerge from our team's effort to transition from paper-based report to website, in the hope to democratize information.
+These issues emerge from our team's effort to transition from paper-based report to website, in the hope to reaching wider audiences.

 Goals